-Oil painting on canvas, Charles William Vane, Baron Stewart, later 3rd Marquess of Londonderry (1778-1854) (after Sir Thomas Lawrence), attributed to Edmond Brock (1880–1952), circa 1924/25.
+Oil painting on canvas, Charles William Stewart Vane, later 3rd Marquess of Londonderry (1778-1854) (after Sir Thomas Lawrence), attributed to Edmond Brock (London 1882– London 1952), circa 1924/25.
 A half-length portrait, turned to the right, of Charles William Vane, Baron Stewart, wearing the military uniform of a General Officer of the Hussars.
 A saber in its scabbard is held over his right shoulder, and his left hand rests on the sash around his waist.
-He wears the Talavera ribbon and medal that he was awarded for his military activity as Adjutant-General under Wellesley at the Battle of Talavera in 1809.
+He wears the Peninsular ribbon and medal that he was awarded for his military activity as Adjutant-General under Wellesley at the Battle of Talavera in 1809.
+One of the original versions has been in the National Portrait Gallery, London since 1992 (NPG 6171) and another is on loan to the National Gallery, London from the executors of the late 9th Marquess of Londonderry, 2015.

-Presumably painted for the 7th Marquess & Marchioness of Londonderry, for Mount Stewart; thence by descent to their youngest child, Lady Mairi Bury.
+Presumably painted for the 7th Marquess & Marchioness of Londonderry, for Mount Stewart; thence by descent to their youngest child, Lady Mairi Bury (1921-2009) by whom given to the National Trust in 1976

 Makers and roles